 Marine lubricants are oil formations that are used in various types of machinery located on large ships.
-Due to the shear size of the ships as well as the high amount of fuel burned, there are many difficulties presented with developing a truly marine-grade lubricant.
+Due to the sheer size of the ships and the high amount of fuel burned, there are many difficulties presented with developing a truly marine-grade lubricant.

 Marine lubricants most often utilize paraffinic oil base stock.
 Paraffinic oils contain paraffin wax, which is a type of alkane hydrocarbon.
-Some advantages that paraffinic oils offer over other oils, such as naphthenic oils, include high oxidation resistance, low volatility and excellent stability as well as high pour points and flash points.
+Paraffinic oils' advantages over other oils, such as naphthenic oils, include high oxidation resistance, low volatility and excellent stability, and high pour points and flashpoints.
 Marine lubricants are often monograde oils that are typically SAE 30/40/50 viscosity grades.
 Monograde oils can be used in marine applications due to the stable operating conditions of the ship’s engine room.
 As a result of the many difficulties of maintaining good lubrication of marine equipment, most lubricants utilize additives that provide additional features such as increased lubricity and corrosion-resistance that allow them to be used in these applications.
-The most common additive types that are used for marine lubricants include corrosion inhibitors, pour-point depressants, antioxidants, anti-foam compounds, detergents/dispersants and anti-wear/friction.
-These additional characteristics that make certain marine lubricants more desirable are synthetically
+The most common additive types that are used for marine lubricants include corrosion inhibitors, pour-point depressants, antioxidants, anti-foam compounds, detergents/dispersants, and anti-wear/friction.
+These additional characteristics that make certain marine lubricants more desirable are synthetically developed.